vsfbg/swift/docs/CrossCompilationModel.md

 The compiler resources are content for the compiler that the compiler provides.
 In the case of the Swift compiler, this includes the Swift shims.
-Whilst this is a compiler resource, the packaging may not be necessarily part of the toolchain due to interdependencies.
-Some of this content may be required to process the system headers themselves (e.g. clang's builtin resource headers).
+Whilst this is a compiler resource, the packaging may not necessarily be part of the toolchain due to interdependencies.
+Some of this content is required to process the system headers themselves (e.g. clang's builtin resource headers).

 The C/C++ system headers (and libraries) are what is traditionally called the Unix "sysroot".
-On Darwin, this is the SDK which are shipped to the user, while on Windows, this is called the Windows SDK, which is a separate installable component.
+On Darwin, this is the SDK which is shipped to the user, while on Windows, this is called the Windows SDK, which is a separate installable component.